 Based on the assessment of the risk exposure of our operations, our Directors are of the view that our insurance coverage is adequate and in line with industry practice.
-Certain risks disclosed in the section headed "Risk factors" in this prospectus, such as risks in relation to our ability to obtain new contracts, our ability to retain and attract personnel, credit risk, inventory obsolescence, rising labour and raw materials costs are generally not covered by insurance because they are either uninsurable or it is not cost justifiable to insure against such risks.
+Certain risks disclosed in the "Risk factors" section in this document, such as risks in relation to our ability to obtain new contracts, our ability to retain and attract personnel, credit risk, inventory obsolescence, rising labour and raw materials costs are generally not covered by insurance because they are either uninsurable or it is not cost justifiable to insure against such risks.
 Please refer to the paragraph headed "Risk management and internal control systems" below in this section for further details regarding how our Group manages certain uninsured risks.